-Stephanie earned a Bachelor of Fine Arts Degree from the School of Visual Arts in New York and a Associate of Science Degree from Endicott College in Massachusetts graduating with honors in photography from both institutions.
-She furthered her education in a 5 year program at the Center For Modern Psychoanalysis in New York.
-Stephanie began her career in Milan and Paris as a fashion and celebrity portrait photographer.
-Her noted evocative style became widely recognized through her cinematic vision and her intimate portraits thus winning numerous awards as well as being included in group shows all over the world.
-Stephanie’s editorial clients ranged from Vanity Fair, Vogue's, GQ, Harper’s Bazaar and Interview to her iconic portraits of the world’s most famous actors and musicians of the twenty first century.
-Stephanie is represented for this work by the Staley-Wise Gallery in New York and the Morrison Hotel Gallery in New York and Los Angeles.
+Stephanie Pfriender Stylander earned a Bachelor of Fine Arts Degree from the School of Visual Arts in New York and an Associate of Science Degree from Endicott College in Massachusetts, she then went on to assist the legendary photographer Art Kane.
+Stephanie began her career in Milan and Paris as a fashion and celebrity photographer, her noted evocative style became widely recognized through her cinematic vision, gritty realism and intimate portraiture.
+Her editorial clients ranged from Vanity Fair, Vogue's, GQ, Harper’s Bazaar Uomo, and Interview among others, to her iconic portraits of the world’s most famous actors and musicians of the twenty first century.

 Stephanie’s photographs have been included in exhibitions at AIPAD 2019, Festival International de la Photo de Mode, Art Basel Miami, La Galerie de l’Instant, Paris Photo, Photo London 2019, Photo Shanghai, and are housed in private collections.
 In June of 2019, Stephanie will exhibit with Ira Stehmann Fine Art at Photo Basel.
 She has won numerous awards from the Lucie Foundation, American Photography, Communication Arts and Graphis.
 She is represented by the Staley-Wise Gallery, New York, La Galerie de I' Instant, Paris and Izzy Gallery, Toronto.
 In 2018 Stephanie published her first monograph with MW Editions, entitled ‘The Untamed Eye’.